mtngrown/mtngrown.github.io/source/2014/04/27/panzerblitz-situation-3-arvold.html.markdown

 Delete: 5 Pz IVh.
 Add: 9 Pz IIIg, 1 Pz IIId, 2 Pz IVe, and 2 Pz IId.

-Played this with Al S at Endgame.
+Played this with Al S. at Endgame.

 In fact, we played two games, I won both.